 Today's pork carnitas burrito bowl recipe is my attempt at duplicating that glorious meal my friend and I enjoyed.
 I know what you're thinking.
 How can she even remember what she ate after two Margaritas?
 Well, let me tell you, when it comes to delicious food I am like an elephant.
 I never forget.

-Actually today’s recipe is a combo of some of my favorite foods, some of which are already on this blog.
+Actually today's recipe for burrito bowls is a combo of some of my favorite foods, some of which are already on this blog.
 I totally love it when I can double dip.
 The fried green plantain on the top was sort of an afterthought, but I think it works well in many ways: color, texture, and taste of course.
+The plantains add a little bit of sweetness to the ensemble with a delicate crunch.
+We eat plantains frequently in Panama, and they do too in Mexico!
+Not only is it a welcome addition to this lovely meal, but it’s authentic to Mexican culture too.

 Pork Carnitas Burrito Bowl Recipe